matejbuocik/neural-networks-project/README.md

     algorithm.

 ### REQUIREMENTS
-  - Your solution must follow the project templateand must be runnable on the Aura server (see details below).
+  - Your solution must follow the project template and must be runnable on the Aura server (see details below).
   - Your solution must achieve at least 88% accuracy on the test set.
   - Your solution must finish within 10 minutes (parse inputs, train,